Historically Accurate, Affordable and Functional Replicas of Ancient Roman Swords

 While there is certainly more replicas of Ancient Roman swords on the market than for any other type of ancient sword, most of them have very little, if any resemblance to the originals.

-Essentially, this narrows down the selection to replicas of ancient Roman swords produced by three companies, Deepeeka, Windlass Steelcrafts and Kris Cutlery, who have all of these qualities in varying degrees.
+Essentially, this narrows down the selection to replicas of ancient Roman swords produced by one of two companies, either Deepeeka or Windlass Steelcrafts.

 So with this in mind, let's take a quick overview look of what's available from these companies, as well as where the buy them for the very best price on the 'net.